-To test women's all-mountain ski models, we have tested new skis back to back while compiling data and observations from seven testing seasons.
-Unlike other reviews that note performance after only a couple of runs within the same snow conditions, this review examined products in a variety of terrain and conditions, with a variety of skiers, over the course of multiple months to bring you the best possible review.
+To test women's all-mountain ski models, we have tested new skis back to back while compiling data and observations from eight testing seasons.
+Unlike other reviews that note performance after only a couple of runs within the same snow conditions, this review examined products in a variety of terrain and conditions, with a variety of skiers, over multiple months to bring you the best possible review.

 We worked in a collaborative format, assembling a team of advanced and expert ladies, many of whom work on skis, to take the competitors through the wringer.
-We evaluated these test models over multiple seasons at Mammoth Mountain, June, Kirkwood, Squaw and Alpine Meadows in California and headed out for side trips to Big White Resort in Canada, as well as Snowbird, Alta, and Deer Valley in Utah.
+We evaluated these test models over multiple seasons at Mammoth Mountain, June Mountain, Kirkwood, Palisades Tahoe, and Alpine Meadows in California.
+We also headed out for side trips to Big White Resort in Canada, Snowbird, Alta, and Deer Valley in Utah, and finally on a heli-ski trip in Alaska.
 Our lady testers spanned a spectrum of experience, from hard-charging patrollers to detail-oriented instructors, to devoted recreational ski bums.
-Learn more about these women here.

 Product Selection and Preparation

-We began by researching the market, noting what respected manufacturers offer in the all-mountain category (without excluding new but honorable independent companies), what products are best sellers, and what products had specs that seemed to indicate versatile performance.
-We selected products that were innovative, ones we hoped would perform well, and were backed by a trusted manufacturer pedigree.
+We began by researching the market, noting what respected manufacturers offer in the all-mountain category (without excluding new but honorable independent companies), which products are bestsellers, and which products had specs that seemed to indicate likely versatile performance.
+We selected innovative products, ones we hoped would perform well, and were backed by a trusted manufacturer pedigree.

-We mounted each with the same binding, the Marker Griffon demo binding, which allowed us to adjust them enough for an entire team to test each model.
-This binding sits close to the surface, allowing for a good feel while being burly enough to allow hard carving.
+We mounted each with the same binding, the Marker Griffon demo binding, which allowed us to adjust them so that the entire team could test each model.
+This binding sits close to the surface, allowing for a good feel for the ski while being burly enough to allow hard carving.
 Having the same bindings allowed us to objectively evaluate performance without factoring in a difference in the bindings.

 Note that we purchased all of these skis ourselves.
 Just like in every GearLab review, we purchased the equipment we reviewed here on the retail market, and the reviewers did not receive any gifts, payments, or freebies from manufacturers.
 This sets us apart from other comparative reviews.
-While there is an abundance of private, one-off, reviews on the internet from users that have purchased their own, we know of no other comparative, comprehensive category review where the reviewer purchased all of the contenders.
+While private, one-off reviews are abundant on the internet from users that have purchased their own, we know of no other comparative, comprehensive category review where the reviewer purchased all of the contenders.
 Most similar reviews are produced by magazines and blogs that are reviewing advertisers' products.
 We take the integrity of this review very seriously and have done our best to conduct it in a fair, unbiased manner.

-We started by weighing each of these models on our own scale to provide you with an accurate weight spec.
+We started by weighing each of these models on our own scale to provide an accurate weight spec.
 Then we skied — a lot.

 Even with the dry California winter we had in '14/'15, the ladies of our team tallied a combined 300 days on our test models that year and about 100 days combined in '15/'16, with the five additions to the review.
-We got lucky in '16/'17 with mega-dumps, so we could try them out in deep and variable conditions.
+We got lucky in '16/'17 with mega-dumps so that we could try them out in deep and variable conditions.
 Again in '17/'18, we had some excellent early season storms and a decent base on which to feel things out.
-Once again, for '18/'19, we lucked out with a big five feet at Thanksgiving that gave us a ton of variable snow to ski in order to produce the review for the Christmas buying season.
-Later that season we received fabulous spring conditions and fresh dumps in order to add in new skis to the bunch.
-Spring made things trickier for us, as we had already begun testing a couple of skis when the pandemic hit and resorts were closed.
-We hit the slopes immediately upon opening on Nov 13 and were able to complete testing of the new group of skis in all conditions, thanks to both manmade snow-makers at Mammoth and a couple of December storms.
-We went out in all conditions over the course of these many seasons, from icy hard-packed snow and death cookies to slushy spring mush, from perfect morning groomers to late afternoon bumps, as well as two-foot powder days — both light champagne and Sierra Cement.
+Once again, for '18/'19, we lucked out with a big five feet at Thanksgiving that gave us a ton of variable snow to ski to produce the review for the Christmas buying season.
+Later that season, we received great spring conditions and fresh dumps to add new skis to the bunch.
+Spring 2020 made things trickier for us, as we had already begun testing a couple of skis when the pandemic hit and resorts were closed.
+We completed that review in December 2020 and geared up in February 2021 to start skiing the upcoming season's skis.
+We went out in all conditions throughout these many seasons, from icy hard-packed snow and death cookies to slushy spring mush, from perfect morning groomers to late afternoon bumps, as well as two-foot powder days — both light champagne and Sierra Cement.

-Ultimately, this review is a matter of opinion, but we have collected and compiled many educated opinions to present our observations in a clear and direct manner, in the hopes that our research will help you find the product best-suited to you.
+Ultimately, this review is a matter of opinion, but we have collected and compiled many educated opinions to present our observations clearly and directly, hoping that our research will help you find the product best suited to you.
 Below we highlight each of our testing metrics and describe how we put the skis through the wringer on each of them.

 Stability at Speed

 This can be a very fun quality to test for, but only when the skis perform well.
-We tended to rate for this metric early in the morning when the snow was hard and at its fastest.
-We took each ski to the top of the steepest groomer we could find, and tried to make as few turns as possible all the way to the bottom.
-Especially on the hard-pack and groomed snow, we were looking for whether the skis chattered underneath us or flexed consistently, and whether we felt like we could push the envelope or needed to slow down to feel safe.
-We took notice of whether the edges held their grip, or slid out into a skid, and whether the tips were flapping at high velocities or they were quiet.
+We tended to rate this metric early in the morning when the snow was hard and at its fastest.
+We took each ski to the top of the steepest groomer we could find and tried to make as few turns as possible to the bottom.
+Especially on the hard-pack and groomed snow, we looked for whether the skis chattered underneath us or flexed consistently and whether we felt like we could push the envelope or needed to slow down to feel safe.
+We took notice of whether the edges held their grip or slid out into a skid and whether the tips were flapping at high velocities or they were quiet.

-Another test which took place primarily early in the morning on fresh groomers, in order to give each ski a chance to shine in ripe conditions, we took each pair onto crisp corduroy, got some speed up, and arced clean turns down the run.
-We always reminded ourselves of the published turn radius of each ski, and then compared that numeric to how the ski actually felt while turning, and questioned whether or not the metered value corresponded accurately to the sensation.
-Basically, we noted whether they tended to make a tighter or larger radius turn.
-At the same time, we jotted down whether the ski preferred to hold the edge, or to butter and skid the turn instead.
-We noticed which skis were easy to purely carve a turn, and which ones you really had to force into a clean arc.
+Another test which took place primarily early in the morning on fresh groomers to give each ski a chance to shine in prime conditions.
+We took each pair onto crisp corduroy, got some speed up, and arced clean turns down the run.
+We always reminded ourselves of the published turn radius of each ski.
+We then compared that numeric to how the ski felt while turning and questioned whether or not the metered value corresponded accurately to the sensation.
+We noted whether they tended to make a tighter or larger radius turn.
+At the same time, we jotted down whether the ski preferred to hold the edge or to butter and skid the turn instead.
+We noticed which skis were easy to carve a turn purely and which ones you had to force into a clean arc.

 While this is certainly a subjective metric, the consistent quality that runs through all the skis which our testers found the most playful is their springy rebound after a turn.
-Therefore, we officially tested for this metric at the same time asCarving, looking for that bounce-back that a great ski gives you when you pressure it and then release, particularly in a high-speed carved turn.
+Therefore, we officially tested for this metric simultaneously asCarving, looking for that bounce-back that a great ski gives you when you pressure it and then release, particularly in a high-speed carved turn.
 We didn't only test for rebound within this metric, though.
 We took all of the skis all over the mountain - in the trees, off rock drops, in the park, and through the bumps - to see if they gave us a kick and made us smile.
-Sometimes we noticed that the weight of a ski affected how joyous it felt, sometimes it was the agility between sets of edges, and on occasion, it seemed to be an effect of the confidence they gave us.
+Sometimes we noticed that the weight of a ski affected how joyous it felt; sometimes, it was the agility between sets of edges, and on occasion, it seemed to be an effect of the confidence they gave us.

-This category was an easy one to test since we could take each pair of skis out on the exact same bump line in the same afternoon and feel the differences.
-We tested each pair in mellow blue-run bumps as well as gnarlier double-black lines, and even found some snake lines to challenge ourselves and the skis.
-We would find the exact same line and count how many bumps we could make it through on each pair without getting bucked out.
-We noted whether the ski's edge-to-edge quickness, its responsiveness, or its stiffness affected the ability to ride the line all the way to completion.
+This category was an easy one to test since we could take each pair of skis out on the same bump line in the same afternoon and feel the differences.
+We tested each pair in mellow blue-run bumps and gnarlier double-black lines and even found some snake lines to challenge ourselves and the skis.
+We would find the same line and count how many bumps we could make through on each pair without getting bucked out.
+We noted whether the ski's edge-to-edge quickness, responsiveness, or stiffness affected the ability to ride the line to completion.

 While we don't use versatility as a separate metric in our testing system, the nature of our scoring methodology will present which skis are the most versatile by placing them at the top of the overall rating chart.
-The skis which scored the highest in each of our diverse metrics, across the board, will therefore be the most able to adapt to varying snow conditions.
-Even though all-mountain skis should be better suited to all-mountain conditions than those built for specific tasks, some in the test group performed much better across all our metrics, and have been rewarded with the higher slots overall.
+The skis which scored the highest in each of our various metrics across the board will therefore be the ablest to adapt to varying snow conditions.
+Even though women's all-mountain skis should be better suited to all-mountain conditions than those built for specific tasks, some in the test group performed much better across all our metrics and have been rewarded with the higher slots overall.